-I prepared the Baked Zucchini and Tuna Meatballs a few days ago using leftovers from the recipe Stuffed Zucchini with Ground Meat in a Pan.
-As I often say, I hate waste, and I’m always on the lookout for easy, quick, and budget-friendly recipes.
-This is exactly one of those, a recipe born from recycling ingredients.
+I prepared these Baked Zucchini and Tuna Meatballs a few days ago using the leftovers from the recipe Pan-Cooked Stuffed Zucchini with Ground Meat.
+As I often say, I hate waste and am always on the lookout for easy, quick, and economical recipes.
+This is precisely one of those—a recipe born from recycling ingredients.

-I came up with this zucchini tuna meatballs recipe while preparing the previous recipe.
-In short, while scooping out the zucchini to fill them with ground meat, I thought: “let me put these scraps in a bowl so I can make something out of it!”
-That single scrap made me think, I wanted to create something so nothing goes to waste, not even in compost.
-That’s how I thought and eventually found the most obvious solution in the world, what’s better than meatballs?
+I thought of this zucchini and tuna meatball recipe while preparing the previous recipe.
+In short, while hollowing out the zucchini with a scoop to fill them with ground meat, I thought: “let me put these scraps in a bowl so I can do something with them later!”
+That single scrap made me think—I wanted to create something to avoid throwing anything away, not even in the compost.
+So, I pondered and eventually found the most obvious solution in the world—what’s better than meatballs?

-I needed another ingredient to combine with it.
-Something to add, that would help bind the mixture, that wouldn’t take too much time, and that I already had in the pantry.
-Tuna, how did I not think of it sooner.
-So I already had: zucchini and tuna, then what did I just use to work with the ground meat?
+I needed another ingredient to add.
+Something that would help bind the mixture, didn’t require much time, and was already in my pantry.
+Tuna—how could I not think of it immediately?
+So, I already had: zucchini and tuna, then what did I just use to work the ground meat?
 Bread crumbs.
-So with this and a single egg, I created another dish that I will now show you.
-It’s truly the art of recycling!
+So, with this and just one egg, I created another dish, which I am now showing you.
+Indeed, the art of recycling!

-Below, I leave you some other zucchini recipes that I have prepared over the years, maybe if you buy enough zucchini you can try others.
-Every link below is clickable and will take you to the recipe you choose to read.
-Zucchini are in season from May, June, and July.
-If you want to respect the seasonality this is the period to remember and mark on your calendar.
-But if you find them on sale or are a fan and can’t do without them, you can buy them and try these recipes.
+Below are a few more zucchini recipes I’ve prepared over the years.
+If you buy enough zucchinis, you might try some others.
+Each link below is clickable and will take you to the recipe of your choice.
+Zucchinis are in season during May, June, and July.
+If you want to respect seasonality, this is the period to remember and mark on your calendar.
+But if you find them on sale or are zucchini lovers and can’t resist, you can buy them and try these recipes.

-I also remind you that you will find all the social channels with clickable links in the box below the recipe, you can choose your favorite social media or follow all the profiles.
-Every morning in the Group and on the Facebook Fan Page, Le Ricette di Bea I’ll be waiting for you with the Recipe of the Day!
+I also remind you that you’ll find all the social channels with clickable links in the box below the recipe.
+You can choose your favorite social media or follow all the profiles.
+Every morning in the Group and on the Facebook Fan Page Le Ricette di Bea, I’ll be waiting for you with the Recipe of the Day!

 - Difficulty: Very easy